 In 2000, five new area codes replaced various codes in various areas of the UK.
-Seven years on, thousands of people are still giving out their phone numbers incorrectly.
+More than fifteen years on, thousands of people are still giving out their phone numbers incorrectly.

 How many times have you seen a phone number looking like this?